-Restricted - This a two-stage process used in above threshold tenders where there is likely to be a large competitive market.
-An initial assessment takes place in the form of a Selection Questionnaire before suppliers can submit their full bid.
-In this procedure, any supplier can express interest but only those shortlisted after the Standard Selection Questionnaire (SQ) will be invited to participate in the full tender.
+Competitive Flexible - This is a process where councils are allowed (within certain limitations) to design their own procurement exercise where there is likely to be a large competitive market.
+The most common example is the inclusion of an initial pre-selection stage; an initial assessment takes place in the form of a 'Procurement Standard Questionnaire' (PSQ) before suppliers can submit their full bid.
+In this procedure, any supplier can express interest but only those shortlisted after the PSQ will be invited to participate in the full tender.